petse-grg/petse-grg/README.md

        - Testing and CI/CD,
        - Scability and Security}

-- 💞️ I’m looking for an Entry Level Software Developer Position...
+- 💞️ Currently, I am in search of Job with an Entry Level Software Developer Position...

 - 📫 gurungpemba.t@gmail.com